Bullying Prevention Activities for in School and Outside of It

 October is Bullying Prevention Month, and it’s never a bad time to review bullying prevention activities that can help students understand why bullying is bad and what strategies they can use to prevent it.

 At the core of bullying prevention is social emotional learning, or the process of empathizing with others as well as honestly assessing our own emotions.
-You can find other social emotional learning lessons on Gynzy and integrate them into your existing lessons to foster a more inclusive classroom community.
-Get started by creating a Gynzy account today.
+Find our social-emotional learning lessons and integrate them into your existing lessons to foster a more inclusive classroom community.

 Considering the Feelings of Others